Kimbsy/quandary/README.md

 * GREEN
 * WHITE

 If a player cannot move any pawns (because there are no moves allowed by opposing pawns) they end their turn without moving a pawn.
+If neither player can move a pawn the game ends in a draw.

 The first player to have a pawn reach a space on the opposite edge wins the game.

-### TODO
-* figure out saving moves/state to file
-* start recording data from games (only output on completion)